soflyy/breakdance-bugs/readme.md

 If the bug only happens on your environment but can't be reproduced elsewhere, contact our support team for assistance.
 Visit https://breakdance.com/support for technical support from the Breakdance team.

-**All bugs without clear, repeatable steps to reproduce will be closed.**
+**All reports without clear, repeatable steps to reproduce will be closed.**